DataWorkz-DE/Dataworkz-site/content/english/solutions/_index.md

 # about image
 image: "images/solutions/hero.jpg"
 # meta description
-description : "Data is voor bedrijven de belangrijkste onderscheidende factor geworden.
-Hiervoor heb je experts nodig."
+description : "Data has become THE most differentiating factor for companies.
+This is where you need experts!"
 ---